-In 2013, Rotman was awarded the prestigious Marti Friedlander Photographic Award on the basis of his Mongrel Mob photographs.
-The Award’s namesake, renowned photographer Marti Friedlander says, “The photos of these men moved me to tears.
-It seems almost as if Rotman has understood something and revealed the person behind the badge without prejudice.”
+In 2013, before the work had been published or exhibited, Rotman received the prestigious Marti Friedlander Photographic Award for it.
+Making the Award, Friedlander said, ‘The photos of these men moved me to tears.
+It seems almost as if Rotman has understood something and revealed the person behind the badge without prejudice.’